The Simple VCO belongs to the same series as the Simple LFO.

 The required tools are:

-• An accurate voltage source, capable of delivering a CV in 1V steps (0V, 1V, 2V, etc.) MIDI to CV modules are great for this.
+- An accurate voltage source, capable of delivering a CV in 1V steps (0V, 1V, 2V, etc.) CV Keyboard or MIDI to CV module.

 R11 must be set first to the lowest resistance between pin 1 and 3.
 It’s in full Counter Clockwise position.